Trellis-Logic/meta-aws-iot-demo/README.md

 # Remote device update using AWS Jobs

-1. Follow the instructions in [TBD] to setup policies and IAM roles which allow fetch from S3 bucket using credentials obtained from device key and cert.
+1. Follow the instructions in the [project wiki](https://github.com/Trellis-Logic/meta-aws-iot-demo/wiki) to setup policies and IAM roles which allow fetch from S3 bucket using credentials obtained from device key and cert.
 2. Upload this job document to an S3 bucket and use it to create